By Lawrence J. DeNardis (c) Connecticut Explored Inc. Summer 2014

 In retrospect, 50 years later, the rules fight on opening day served to remind our leaders that we had a broader agenda for consideration on that historic occasion.
 They must have gotten the message, and we did act on urgent matters requiring actions that were overdue.
 During the summer of 1965, I learned a lot about politics, people, history, and leadership.
 To be able to help rewrite our state constitution was heady stuff, especially for someone so young.
 Of the junior members, several would go on to high office, myself included.
 Thomas J. Meskill and Ella T. Grasso would become back-to-back state governors in the 1970s, James J. Kennelly became speaker of the Connecticut house, Malcolm Baldrige served as U.S. secretary of commerce, and JoAnne Kiely Kulawiz became the first female trial judge in state history.
 In fact, the 13 women who were delegates were the first women in Connecticut history to participate in the writing of our state constitution.

 The amended constitution was approved by the voters of Connecticut in a general referendum on December 14, 1965 by a 2-to-1 margin.
 Over the years, many delegates have died—approximately 70 members of the original 84-person delegation are gone.
 I remember them all with great affection and respect.

-Lawrence J. DeNardis is a former state and U.S. legislator and president of the University of New Haven.
-He is currently on the board of regents for Connecticut Higher Education and the board of Connecticut Humanities and is working on a book about the state constitution, to coincide with the 375th anniversary of the Fundamental Orders.
+Lawrence J. DeNardis was a former state and U.S. legislator and president of the University of New Haven.
+He served on the board of regents for Connecticut Higher Education and the board of Connecticut Humanities.